 Note: Postdoctoral fellows (a smaller category of appointees funded from grants) incur tuition when registering through the part-time study program.
 CIRTL at Cornell makes a limited number of tuition scholarships available for postdoctoral fellows to enroll in Cornell courses on teaching each semester.
 Tuition scholarship application (.docx)

 This seven-week course uses theater techniques to help graduate students enhance their classroom teaching and public speaking in both formal and informal environments.
 Using the storytelling and character-development techniques of theatrical improvisation, participants will build decision-making skills and their ability to think creatively under pressure through engaging exercises.
 The goals for this course are to enhance teaching presence in the classroom, form a learning community, and build the confidence necessary to connect with a variety of audiences in a range of educational settings.
 Participants will design and present a short talk as a final presentation.
 Contact Dr. Colleen McLinn (cmm252) at the CIRTL program for more information and a permission number.
-(Graduate pre-registration available April 10-12, 2019, class number 14826).
+(Graduate registration available August 20-September 3; class number 14826).
 Offered in Fall 2019.

 This course is aimed at graduate students who are currently teaching and preparing for a faculty position in higher education.
 Students complete an electronic portfolio that documents excellence in teaching and that supports their career, their preparation, and their application for future faculty positions.
 Contact Dr. Derina Samuel (dss279) at the Center for Teaching Innovation for more information.
 Offered in Spring 2019.

 Participants in this course will learn about planning a lesson, writing learning goals and assessments, promoting an inclusive classroom climate, and using active learning instructional techniques.
 Participants will also do teaching demonstrations and collaborate on design of an activity for a Cornell course.
 Contact Dr. Michelle Smith (mks274) for more information.
 A new course offered for the first time in Spring 2019.

 Communicate your research more clearly to scientific audiences and improve your research presentation skills, in this course for graduate students and postdocs.
 Contact Dr. Itai Cohen (ic64) or the Cornell BEST program for more information.
 Offered in Spring 2019.

 Other Relevant Courses